 Now, I can mark up every single one of these reviews and add more of that information in here.
 But in this case, in this example, I marked up one of the reviews.
 Now, because I have that information here, I’ve got both the aggregate rating and a physical review, my page is now eligible for the review markup.

 Now, to check that, it’s always important to do that, you can go to the rich results test, and this is going to show you whether you’re eligible for that result or not.
 I like to use the schema.org tester with structured data tester, Google still has it.
 They were going to sunset that product, but so many people pushed back that Google decided to keep it live.
 Now, that’s a really good tool to validate your markup if you’re looking at structured data itself.
 But if you want to know if you’re eligible for rich result, this is the test that’s going to show you that.
 So once you have that markup in, you’ve added to your page, and you’ve added both the aggregate review rating, as well as some physical reviews.

-This page will not only be eligible for product mark up, because again, I nested all of this information within the product mark up, it's also going to be eligible now for those starred reviews.
-That's really important, because I want to make sure that I get some more visibility for this product.
-As you can see here, I've got the product and then I've also got the review snippets.
-We can look here and it'll show us the information.
+This page will not only be eligible for product mark-up, because again, I nested all of this information within the product mark-up, it’s also going to be eligible now for those starred reviews.
+That’s really important because I want to make sure that I get some more visibility for this product.
+As you can see here, I’ve got the product and I’ve also got the review snippets.
+We can look here and it’ll show us the information.

-I've got an entire course that walks you through this from top to bottom, I've built this from a perspective of somebody who started with no training whatsoever when it came to structured data and JSON-LD, and then learn how to do some pretty advanced things with it.
-As, as I've grown, I've shared everything with you on how to get started, as well as how to take your structured data implementation up to a whole new level.
+I’ve got an entire course that walks you through this from top to bottom, I’ve built this from the perspective of somebody who started with no training whatsoever when it came to structured data and JSON-LD, and then learned how to do some pretty advanced things with it.
+As I’ve grown, I’ve shared everything with you on how to get started, as well as how to take your structured data implementation up to a whole new level.